DinoSlavik/ignis-compiler/docs/en/08_properties.md

 -   **Numeral System (`nsys<base>`)**:
     -   Applies to numeric types to specify the numeral system in which to store and process values.
 For systems with a base > 10, literals are written in backticks.
     -   **Example**: `nsys16 int hex_val = 'FF';`
+- Default Behavior (`default`):

+    - Applies to functions and methods.

+    - Instructs the compiler on which of several overloaded versions of a function to use if a call is ambiguous and does not contain named arguments.

+    - Example: `default int my_func(int x, int y) { ... }`

 ### Dynamic Property Modification